Free Resources for HSPs

 Summary of On Being an Introvert or HSP

-The link below leads to a comprehensive summary of the book "The Highly Sensitive Person: How to Thrive When the World Overwhelms You" by clinical psychologist Elaine Aaron.
+The link below leads to a comprehensive summary of the book "The Highly Sensitive Person: How to Thrive When the World Overwhelms You" by clinical psychologist Elaine Aron.
 The book sets out compassionate and scientifically grounded approaches to managing the challenges that sensitivity can bring in relationships, work, and daily life.
 It's a transformative guide for HSPs seeking to understand and embrace their unique temperament.

 Summary of The Highly Sensitive Person